makeonteam/template-next-cross/README.md

 This is a cross-platform application template based on Next.js, Electron, and Capacitor, designed to help developers quickly build applications that support web, desktop, and mobile platforms simultaneously.

+## 🔗 Live Demo

+Click [here](https://template-next-cross.vercel.app/boards) to experience the web version of the application.

 ## ✨ Features

 - **Unified Codebase**: Maximize code reuse across web, desktop, and mobile platforms to reduce development costs.